-The VIN is located on the lowerfront crossmember
+The VIN is located on the horizontal frame bar on the front fender frame.

-The ESN is located on the rear of the engine crankcase and is visible from the side.
+The ESN is located on the left-side of the engine crankcase.

 These numbers are required by the dealer to complete warranty claims properly.
 No warranty will be allowed by Arctic Cat if the VIN or ESN is removed or mutilated in any way.